jamesob/biketrip/_posts/2011-6-11-Day-25-Tulsa-swing.md

 	</div>
 </div>

-We finished up at the Daily Grill and called Wen; she had just rode down to Archer and Main, where a bicycle race was being held.
+We finished up at the Daily Grill and called Wendelene; she had just rode down to Archer and Main, where a bicycle race was being held.
 I almost passed it up because I was beat; glad I didn't.